PX4/PX4-user_guide/en/flight_controller/kakuteh7.md

 ### UART2 to TELEM2 Workaround
 Since UART2 is used by Bluetooth telemetry (which doesn't work with PX4), there are no exposed solder pads on the board.
-The workaround is as follows:
+The workaround is as follows, the two resistors marked with an X needs to be removed.

 <img src="../../assets/flight_controller/kakuteh7/kakuteh7_uart2.png" width="380px" title="Kakute h7" />